Connectoids II: existence of normal trees: Introduction

 We will deduce from \cref{thm:jung} that the existence of normal trees is closed under taking certain substructures.

-Secondly, we show that a connectoid $(S, \cC)$ has a normal spanning tree if for any end $ \omega \in \Omega(S, \cC)$ there exists a ``neighbourhood'' of $\omega$ that has a normal spanning tree as for undirected graphs~\cite{kurkofka2021approximating}*{Theorem~1}.
-For any finite set $X \subseteq S$ let $K(X, \omega)$ be the unique component in $\cK(S \setminus X)$ containing a necklace of $\omega$.
+Second, we show that a connectoid $(S, \cC)$ has a normal spanning tree if for every end $ \omega \in \Omega(S, \cC)$ there exists a ``neighbourhood'' of $\omega$ that has a normal spanning tree, which generalises a result for undirected graphs~\cite{kurkofka2021approximating}*{Theorem~1}.
+For every finite set $X \subseteq S$ let $K(X, \omega)$ be the unique component in $\cK(S \setminus X)$ containing a necklace of $\omega$.
 More precisely, we show: